Learn these terms if you want to sound like a volcano expert

 Basically, a pressure pimple in the Earth's mantle that erupts to become a volcano.

-Volcanic vent
+Volcanic vents

-Openings in the Earth's surface that discharges magma.
+Openings in the Earth's surface that discharge magma.

 Lava fountains